cryptofyre/Funkin-QOL/README.md

 flixel-addons
 hxcpp
 lime
-discord_rpc
 ```

 So for each of those type `haxelib install [library]` that stuff.

-You'll also need to install polymod.
+You'll also need to install polymod and discord_rpc.
 Do this with

 ```
-haxelib git polymod https://github.com/larsiusprime/polymod.git
+haxelib git polymod https://github.com/larsiusprime/polymod.git haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc.git
 ```

 and you should be good to compile.